PEC Zwolle: Oosterenkstadion

 The old stadium was built in 1934 and demolished in 2007.
 It was located at Business park Oosterenk.
 Since the completion in 1934 two different clubs played in the stadium.
 PEC from 1934 till 1957, Zwolsche Boys from 1957 till 1970.
 Since 1970 PEC played its games at the Oosterenk Stadium.
 The stadium had to be demolished because the new stadium is located at the same spot as the Oosterenk Stadium is.

 PEC Zwolle Stadion

 Officially since 29 August 2009, the stadium is no longer under construction.
 Construction started at 9 March 2007.
 The first game in the new stadium was against MVV.
 The final score was 0–0.
 The first goal scored in the new stadium was by FC Zwolle player Bram van Polen, coming on 22 August 2008 against Cambuur.

 IJsseldelta Stadion

 On 12 July 2012, the club officially announced the new name for their home ground, which is now called IJsseldelta Stadion.

 MAC³PARK stadion

 The name of the stadium was on 1 July 2016 changed to MAC³PARK stadion.

-Rivalries
+Fans and Rivalries

-PEC Zwolle biggest rival is Go Ahead Eagles.
-Both clubs are located at the river IJssel, hence the name IJssel-derby.
+PEC Zwolle's biggest rival is Go Ahead Eagles.
+Both clubs are located at the river IJssel, hence the name "IJsselderby".